Chelsea v Southampton: How to watch on Amazon Prime

 They tackle Southampton in a conflict at Stamford Bridge with the Saints firmly in a relegation battle although prime scorer Danny Ings is doing the whole lot he can to reverse the autumn.

-HEARALPUBLICIST has rounded up the whole lot you’ll want to find out about easy methods to watch the Chelsea v Southampton recreation by way of Amazon Prime on TV and on-line.
+HEARALPUBLICIST has rounded up the whole lot it’s essential learn about tips on how to watch the Chelsea v Southampton sport by way of Amazon Prime on TV and on-line.

 What time is Chelsea v Southampton?